wondergrandma/BDS_DATABASE/README.md

 Licenses were generated using `$ pip install pip-licenses` and `$ pip-licenses --format=plain-vertical`.

+Application was build using external library Pyinstaller using `$ pip3 install pyinstaller` and for building `$ pyinstaller main_gui.py`

 ## Check list

 Pwd's in hash format -- DONE